Esequiel378/eslang/README.md

 #### Write <a name="write" />

-`.` (dot) takes a value, a variable, and write it into the stack memory.
-Pushes the stored value into the top of the stack
+`.` (dot) takes a value and a variable name, and write them into the stack memory.
+Pushes the variable into the top of the stack

 Input